Configuration Guide

 riskRisk management (slippage, trailing stops, fees)

-executionExecution mode (paper/live) and resilience
+executionExecution mode (paper/live), resilience, and reconciliation

 observabilityMetrics, logging, telemetry